socialray/makahiki-ktuh/doc/challenge-design-score-settings.rst

 .. note:: Configuration of the point rubric is **optional**, as long as you are satisfied with the default values.

-.. todo:: Can we rename "Score Settings" into "Point Rubric"?

 Getting to the point rubric settings page
 -----------------------------------------

-After clicking on the "Score Settings" link in the Challenge Design page, a page similar to the following should appear:
+After clicking on the "Point rubrics" link in the Challenge Design page, a page similar to the following should appear:

 .. figure:: figs/configuration/configuration-challenge-admin-score-settings.1.png
    :width: 600 px